Understanding The Conscious Competence Ladder

 The model states that when we start learning something new, we don’t know what we don’t know.

-As we become more competent, we go through stages of being aware of our incompetence, then being consciously competent as we practice, before finally reaching unconscious competence where the skill becomes second nature.
-This is something we frequently hear from clients with leadership and delegation skills training needs.
+As we become more competent, we go through stages of being aware of our incompetence, then being consciously competent as we practice, before finally reaching unconscious competence, where the skill becomes second nature.
+We frequently hear this from clients with leadership and delegation skills training needs.

 7 Characteristics of the Conscious Competence Ladder

-Here are 7 key characteristics of the Conscious Competence model:
+Here are seven key characteristics of the Conscious Competence model:

-• It has 4 stages from incompetence to competence.
+• It has four stages from incompetence to competence.

 • It shows the learning journey when acquiring a new skill.